Varieties covered by affine spaces, uniformly rational varieties and their cones: Introduction

 \subsection{Gromov's ellipticity}

 The notion of Gromov ellipticity appeared first in analytic geometry where it serves in order to establish the Oka-Grauert Principle in the most general form, see \cite{Gro89} and \cite{For17}.
+Besides, for an elliptic complex manifold $X$ the following approximation property holds: every holomorphic map $f\colon K \to X$ from a neighborhood of a compact convex set $K\subset\CC^n$ can be approximated by holomorphic maps $\CC^n\to X$, see \cite{Gro89}.
+A manifold $X$ with the latter property is called an \emph{Oka manifold}, see the survey article \cite{For23}.
+If $X$ is algebraic and elliptic in the algebraic sense, then $f$ can be approximated by morphisms $\CC^n\to X$, see \cite[Corollary 6.5]{For23}.

 Gromov considered as well an analogous notion of ellipticity in the setup of algebraic varieties.
 It is known that an elliptic smooth algebraic variety $X$ of dimension $n$ admits a surjective morphism from $\A^{n+1}$ which also is smooth and surjective on an open subset of $\A^{n+1}$, see \cite{Kus22a}.
 This implies that the endomorphism monoid ${\rm End}(X)$ is highly transitive on $X$, see \cite[Appendix~A]{KZ23b}.
 Furthermore, for $\kk=\CC$ the fundamental group $\pi_1(X)$ is finite, see \cite{Kus22b}.

 Recall that a smooth algebraic variety $X$ is called \emph{elliptic} if it admits a dominating Gromov spray $(E,p,S)$ where $p\colon E\to X$ is a vector bundle with zero section $Z$ and $s\colon E\to X$ is a morphism such that $s|_Z=p|_Z$ and $s$ is dominating at any point $x\in X$, that is, the restriction $s|_{E_x}$ to the fiber $E_x=p^{-1}(x)$ is dominant at the origin $0_x\in E_x$.
 The image $O_x=s(E_x)\subset X$ is called the \emph{$s$-orbit of $x$}.